Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-chain-of-food/the-swimming-gate/chapter-5.md

 He tried to take the Windgustwing with him, for Cosmo, but wasn't able to properly reach it from shore.
 If he evaporated the water, with a fireball, the wing just flew into the air and only floated down a while later.
 As if it were a light feather, instead of a massive magical wing.

 His actions did reveal a second message, though. "_Leave me alone.
 Stop following me.
-I can only do this if I stay out of the spotlights."
+I can only do this if I stay out of the spotlights._"

 That sounded like Mother secretly helping them.
 Well, the request was clear.
 But when did Ardex ever listen to requests?
 Never.
 Anger and fear won from everything else.
 He didn't want to think and talk, he wanted to _do_.
 Problems had to be _solved_, preferably by fire.